Come on in!

 Several modifications gave this home a new appearance.
 First, I reversed the plan.
 Next, I pulled the garage forward.
 The laundry is better.
 The bathroom is better.
 The roof is dramatic.
 The mudroom is new and convenient.
 The laundry is separate too.

 Don’t worry.
-You don’t have to know the names of architectural features.
-However, there are several things you can do in preparation for our meeting.
+You don’t have to know the names of every home style or architectural feature.
+Yet, there are several things you can do to prepare to meet.

-You should make lists.
-Separate needs from wants.
-Go through your entire house, listing what you do and don’t like about each room.
-Consider size, layout, and how you could make it better.
-Write down every thought.
+You should make a list, separating needs from wants.
+You could go through your existing house to discover your future home.
+Make notes of what you do and don’t like about each room.
+Consider size, layout, and how the rooms can be better, possibly brighter and sunnier.
 Walk through your home, consider the rooms and storage needs.
-Measure the rooms, closets, shelves, and storage.
+Write down all your thoughts.
+It’s very helpful to measure the rooms, closets, shelves, and storage.

 Magazines and books are a wonderful source of pictures.
 Pull out clippings of everything you like.
 For example, photos of built-ins, beamed ceilings, and cabinets are good to explain what you are looking to do.
 In general, the more you show, the better.
 However, be sure to write what you like on each clipping.
 It’s easy to forget later.
 Really, that heppens!

 Locate your site plan.